 (Also see Sensitive & Graphic Material, p.
-31) Return to Table of Contents
+30) Return to Table of Contents rictarii to rabic of contents

 BREAKING NEWS

 Although breaking news situations don't often present themselves in VOA's daily coverage, there are certain key points to follow when putting that type of information on the air or online.